robtweed/QOper8/README.md

 2. When the WebWorker process receives the message:

   - it checks the *type* value against the *handlersByMessageType* Map.
-If the associated handler method module has not been loaded into the WebWorker
+If the associated handler method script has not been loaded into the WebWorker, it is now loaded (using the importScripts method)

   - the type-specific Handler Method is invoked, passing the incoming message object as its first argument.